 Our approach is to teach you the theory and practice of the development of computer systems, exposing you to the whole range of computing technology from hardware to software, from telecoms to social networking.

 Years 1, 2 & 3

 The first two years (called Junior Freshman and Senior Freshman in Trinity) are the foundation of the course.
 You will study topics in mathematics, programming, microprocessors, digital logic, telecommunications, information management, electronics and the role of computers in society.
-You will also be able to choose a broad curriculum module on a topic outside the field of computer science.

 In your third year (called Junior Sophister in Trinity) you will begin to encounter topics at a more advanced level.
 You will also be able to begin to specialise in areas of interest to you through the selection of elective modules.

 The programme places a strong emphasis on developing practical skills and you will have extensive opportunities to work on design and development projects both individually and in teams with fellow students.

 At the end of third year, you will elect to enter fourth year with the intention of graduating with a BA (Mod) in Computer Science at the end of fourth year, or to pursue two more years of study, with the intention of graduating with the degree of Master in Computer Science.

 In fourth year, with all the basic principles at your command, you will get an opportunity to study a range of more advanced topics.
 Most of the topics are taught by active researchers, so the selection can vary from year to year.
 At present, topics include Computer Vision, Computer Graphics, Fuzzy Logic and more.